District Attorney’s Office

 SECOND ASSISTANT DISTRICT ATTORNEY TIMOTHY L. PROSPERI

-Timothy L. Prosperi, the Second Assistant District Attorney, was appointed by the District Attorney in 2009 and is responsible for both office administration and the direct oversight of four interoffice bureaus.
-A 23 year veteran of the District Attorney’s Office, Mr. Prosperi has successfully prosecuted hundreds of felony level offenders, including 20 homicides.
+The Second Assistant District Attorney is appointed by the District Attorney and is responsible for both office administration and the direct oversight of four interoffice bureaus.
+Timothy Prosperi was appointed by former District Attorney Michael Green in 2009 and was retained in that role by District Attorney Doorley when she assumed office in 2012.
+A 25 year veteran of the District Attorney’s Office, Mr. Prosperi spent four years in private practice before entering public service, where he has successfully prosecuted hundreds of felony level offenders, including more than 20 homicides.
 Prior to his appointment as Second Assistant District Attorney, he was Chief of the Special Investigations Bureau and served as Deputy Chief of the Local Court Bureau.
-Timothy L. Prosperi performed his undergraduate studies at SUNY Geneseo and is a graduate of the University of Buffalo Law School.
+Timothy L. Prosperi completed his undergraduate studies at SUNY Geneseo and is a graduate of the University of Buffalo Law School.

 Overview of the District Attorney’s Office